 • Earned exceptional grades in their first year at a community college or 4-year university.

-• Many students have completed a Transfer Pathway Program.
+• Have prepared very intentionally for Georgia Tech—84% of accepted transfer students have completed a Transfer Pathway Program.

 Georgia Tech Transfer GPA

 The minimum GPA is between 3.0 and 3.3, depending on your program.
-However, the average GPA for an admitted student is 3.8.
-As such, we recommend aiming for as close-to-perfect as you can possibly achieve.
+However, since the average GPA for an admitted student is 3.8, we recommend aiming for as close to perfect as you can possibly achieve.
 While a 3.8 puts you on pretty solid footing as a Georgia resident, non-residents will benefit from being closer to a 4.0.

 Two essays of 300 words each (max) are required as part of the transfer application.
 The purpose of the essays is to assess your writing ability and, more importantly, to learn more about you as an individual.
 This portion of the application helps us get to know you, assess mutual fit and better understand what you could contribute to Georgia Tech.

-• Why do you want to study your chosen major at Georgia Tech, and what opportunities at Georgia Tech will prepare you in that field after graduation?
+1. Why do you want to study your chosen major specifically at Georgia Tech?

-Georgia Tech transfer decisions are made in Mid-May for those joining the university in the fall.
+Georgia Tech transfer application decisions are made in mid-May for those joining the university in the fall.
 Spring hopefuls are notified in November; the summer date is March.

-Final Thoughts – Georgia Tech University Transfer Acceptance Rate
+Final Thoughts – Georgia Tech Transfer Acceptance Rate

-In one recent cycle, there were students accepted from 76 community colleges, 284 total institutions, and 35 Georgia counties.
-Many students come from Pathway Programs such as the Atlanta Public Schools Pathway Program, the Conditional Transfer Pathway Program, or the First-Generation Pathway Program.
+In 2023, there were transfer students accepted from 250 different institutions and 38 states.
+27% were first-generation students; a similar 27% worked more than ten hours per week.
+Finally, the vast majority of admitted transfer students come from Pathway Programs such as the Atlanta Public Schools Pathway Program, the Conditional Transfer Pathway Program, or the First-Generation Pathway Program.
+With top-notch grades and intentional preparation, you should have a solid shot at acceptance.

 Those searching for application info on other institutions may wish to visit our Dataverse pages/blogs: